 - being elected, appointed or co-opted to the board.

-If you’re not sure if you would like to be involved with the board of trustee just yet, you might like to talk to your child’s teacher to see if there are other things you could help with, such as:
+If you’re not sure if you would like to be involved with the school board just yet, you might like to talk to your child’s teacher to see if there are other ways you could help, such as:

-- go along to Parent Teacher Association (PTA) meetings, and even join the PTA
+- attending Parent Teacher Association (PTA) meetings, and joining the PTA

-- train to be a teacher aide for special needs or special abilities programmes.
+- training to be a teacher aide for special needs or special abilities programmes.

 Last reviewed: Has this been useful?
 Tell us what you think.